 |Description:||This course presents fundamental techniques for the rigorous study of partial differential equations (PDEs).
 We will start with the theory of distributions, Fourier transform, and Sobolev spaces, and explore some applications of these to constant coefficient PDEs such as Δu=f.
 We next go to more advanced applications as time permits, such as discreteness of the spectrum of the Laplacian on compact Riemannian manifolds and/or Hodge Theory.|

 |Prerequisites:||The official prerequisites are 18.102 or 18.103.
 The course will use basic concepts from functional analysis such as bounded operators on Banach spaces.
 It will also use Lebesgue integral as a black box.
 More complicated functional analysis will be reviewed as needed.
 The latter part of the course will use manifolds – I will review them briefly but familiarity with 18.101 will make things more comfortable.
-We may also use a bit of complex analysis (18.112) e.g. Cauchy integral formula.|
+For a list of concepts from complex analysis (18.112) we will use, click here.|

 |Materials:||There is no official textbook, I will provide lecture notes.
 But there are some books/notes you may find useful:

 [FJ] Friedlander–Joshi: a short introduction to distribution theory and Sobolev spaces.
 I will use some of it in the first part of the course